mwqdream/antlrgroup/chapter1/notes1.md

  Then add /bin to PATH

 ### Have a try:

- 1.create a new file Hello.g4 and type into some code
+1. create a new file Hello.g4 and type into some code
  ```
 grammar Hello;
 r : 'hello' ID ;